TravelTimN/ci-milestone05-fsfw/README.md

     - `git clone https://github.com/TravelTimN/ci-milestone05-fsfw.git`
 - Navigate to the correct file location after unpacking the files.
     - `cd <path to folder>`
 - Create a `.env` file with your own credentials.
-An example *.env* file can be found here ([.env_sample](project/.env_sample?raw=true)).
+An example *.env* file can be found here ([.env_sample](project/.env_sample)).
     - *Note: the example .env file contains environmental variables for both local and remote deployment. (see below for remote deployment details)*
-- Install all requirements from the [requirements.txt](project/requirements.txt?raw=true) file using this command:
+- Install all requirements from the [requirements.txt](project/requirements.txt) file using this command:
     - `sudo -H pip3 -r requirements.txt`
 - In the IDE terminal, use the following command to launch the Django project:
     - `python manage.py runserver`
-- The Django server should be running locally now on **http://127.0.0.1:8000**.
+- The Django server should be running locally now on **http://127.0.0.1:8000** (or similar).
 If it doesn't automatically open, you can copy/paste it into your browser of choice.
 - When you run the Django server for the first time, it should create a new *SQLite3* database file: **db.sqlite3**
 - Next, you'll need to make migrations to create the database schema:
+    - `python manage.py makemigrations`
     - `python manage.py migrate`
 - In order to access the Django *Admin Panel*, you must generate a superuser:
     - `python manage.py createsuperuser`